-In Mississippi, while it’s optional, a business operating under a fictitious name may want register their name.
-Learn more about what a DBA is, why a business may want one and how to register.
+While it’s optional in Mississippi, a business operating under a fictitious name may want to register its name.
+Learn more about what a DBA is, why a business may want one, and how to register.

 What is a DBA?

-- Formally informing the public the use of a business name
+- Formally informing the public about the use of a business name

-- Many banks will require the name to be registered before opening a business checking account
+- Many banks will require the name to be registered before opening a business bank account

 - Some vendors will request the filing to prove the business exists